-Whether you’re a commissioning a custom-made piece of furniture, or buying a prefabricated or second-hand piece, how to choose the right wood for your furniture can be a little daunting.
+Whether you’re a commissioning a piece of custom-made furniture, or buying a prefabricated or second-hand piece, understanding how to choose the right wood for your furniture can be a little daunting.

 The basic classification of timber can be broken down into two main types – softwood and hardwood.
 Softwood, as a rule, comes from conifers or evergreen trees with needles instead of leaves, such as pine, fir, cedar and spruces.
 As conifers have a tall straight stem or trunk from which to take long planks and are easy and relatively quick to grow, there is an abundance of this timber on the market and therefore softwoods are usually more affordable.